 - Kämpfer: Akane Mishima is an M1911 wielder, although hers has some odd variations to it.

 - Baby Doll (Emily Browning) wields a 1911 and a katana throughout the stylized action sequences of Sucker Punch.

-- Lara Croft carries a pair of the stainless Colt Commanders (a version of the 1911 with a slightly shorter barrel) in Anniversary.
-Curiously, it's marked as being chambered in .357- the .357 Sig being an all but unheard of chambering for 1911 models.
+- Lara Croft carries a pair of the stainless Colt Commanders (a version of the 1911 with a slightly shorter barrel) in Tomb Raider: Anniversary.
+Curiously, it's marked as being chambered in .357- the .357 SIG being an all-but-unheard of chambering for 1911 models.